pecheylauren02/mp4-travel-blog/README.md

 - It is also likely to draw in users who are currently planning their own trip, or have already been on an interesting trip and would like to write about it and share it with their friends or family.
 - The organisation of the website makes it easy for adults, teenagers and even children to read and write about their travel experiences.
 Furthermore, they will be able to filter through the posts by category, which improves user experience and prevents users from having to find a post tied to their specific interests.

+#### First Time User

+- Simple and intuitive website navigation, such as buttons and hamburger menus for easy exploration and discovery.
+- Engaging visuals showcasing the beauty of different travel destinations.
+- Informative content providing an About Us page which explains what the website offers.
+- User-friendly forms with clear validation messages to ensure accurate input.
+- Simple, easy registration process.

+#### Registered User

+- Seamless login process with a secure and personalized user account.
+- Browsing blog posts for different destinations.
+- Ability to like and comment on existing blog posts on the site.

+#### Admin User

+- Secure and separate login portal for admin users with appropriate access control.
+- Access to an admin dashboard for managing cabins, amenities, and bookings.
+- Ability to add, edit, or delete blog posts.
+- Ability to approve or reject comments by users on blog posts.
+- Ability to delete user accounts, providing the necessary control for managing user data and accounts.
+- Ability to add or delete users.

 #### User Goals

 The Whispers of Footprints aims to ensure that users can: